Women at the vegetable market in Lomé

 Social situation Severe deficits with regard to basic services

 The political reforms and the stable economic growth which the country has seen in the past few years have so far had little impact on people's daily lives.
-About half of all people in Togo live in extreme poverty.
+About one in four people in Togo lives in extreme poverty.

 The north of the country and rural regions are particularly affected.
 A large proportion of Togo's people have no reliable access to safe drinking water, and very few households have adequate sanitation.

-About one fifth of the people are malnourished.
-Some 70 per cent of all under-five-year-olds are anaemic.
+Malnutrition affects nearly 20 per cent of Togo's people.
+The rate of stunting among under-five-year-olds is about one in five.
 The health system is weak, and maternal and child mortality is high.
-Nearly 40 per cent of adults are illiterate.
+About one third of adults are illiterate.

 Rapid population growth

-Togo's population has more than doubled over the past three decades (from 3.8 million in 1990 to 8.1 million in 2019).
+Togo's population has more than doubled over the past three decades (from 4.1 million in 1992 to 8.8 million in 2022).
 It is expected that its population will double again over the next 30 years.
-Stable economic growth in recent years notwithstanding, the young generation has poor prospects of finding jobs.
+Stable economic growth notwithstanding, the young generation has poor prospects of finding jobs.
 Unemployment and underemployment are a huge potential source of social conflict.

 Situation of women